DE-labtory/cleisthenes/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: Question
-about: Question about DE-labtory project
+about: Question about this project

 ---